takafumir/javascript-lemmatizer/README.md

 JavaScript Lemmatizer is a lemmatization library for JavaScript to retrieve a base form from an inflected form word in English.

-Inspired by [Ruby Lemmatizer](https://github.com/yohasebe/lemmatizer) but the returning values and the algorithm are different from it.
+Inspired by [Ruby Lemmatizer](https://github.com/yohasebe/lemmatizer) but the returned values and the algorithm are different from it.

 ## Requirements